sparkai-corp/slate/source/index.html.md

 `GET /v1/engagement/{token}`

-This API call can be used to poll for the status of a SparkAI engagement by its unique token
+This API call can be used to poll for the status of a SparkAI engagement by its unique token.

 <h3 id="get-status-of-a-sparkai-engagement-by-token-parameters">Parameters</h3>